South Portland to present tank farm air quality data

-Members of the public will have the opportunity at Tuesday’s meeting to speak about their experiences living in proximity to the facility at 1 Clark Road.
+Members of the public will have an opportunity at the meeting to speak about their experiences living in proximity to the facility at 1 Clark Road.

 City Manager Scott Morelli on Aug.
 9 said the workshop, which will take place at 6:30 p.m. at City Hall, 25 Cottage Road, will give officials a chance to analyze data, hear complaints and come up with ways to address future air quality concerns.